antublue/test-engine/README.md

 **Notes**

-- Environment variables take precedence over Java system properties
+- Environment variables take precedence over Java system properties.

-- If all test methods are excluded, then the test class will be excluded
+- If all test methods are excluded, then the test class will be excluded.

-- If no test classes are found, an error exit code of -2 is returned
+- If no test classes are found, an error exit code of -2 is returned.

-- Experimental configuration values are subject to change at any time
+- Experimental configuration values are subject to change at any time.

 ## Maven Configuration